The Coming Global Depopulation. John Bonython Lecture 2024 - The Centre for Independent Studies

 Public intellectual Mary Eberstadt describes ‘social learning’ loss as the “cat stuck in the tree” problem.
 Those kittens rescued by fire departments seem invariably to be pets who did not live around (or learn to climb from) others of their kind.

-So too perhaps with humans and their fertility patterns: it may prove very much easier for humans to choose to enter a prolonged low fertility regimens than to choose to return to larger families.
+So too perhaps with humans and their fertility patterns: it may prove very much easier for humans to choose to enter a prolonged low fertility regimen than to choose to return to larger families.

 IV